Explore Courses

 Furthermore, data representation questions in the ACT exam will check your ability to understand scatter plots, tables, or graphs clubbed with your usage of the presented information.

-Additionally, in these questions, research summaries will access your understanding in the design of experiments and associated results, as told in the passage.
-Similarly, conflicting viewpoints test your ability to reason different opinions.
+Additionally, in these questions, research summaries will assess your understanding of the design of experiments and associated results, as told in the passage.
+Similarly, conflicting viewpoints test your ability to reason out different opinions.

 ACT Score Range

 The ACT score range (both composite score and every test score– English, Reading, Math, and Science) will range from 1 (ACT lowest score) to 36 (ACT highest score).
-The fractions below one-half will be rounded down, whereas the one-half or more fractions are rounded up.
+The fractions below one-half will be rounded down, whereas the one-half or more fractions will be rounded up.

-We have listed the top 20 American universities and their average score requirement for the ACT exam for your reference:
+We have listed the top 20 American universities and their average score requirements for the ACT exam for your reference:

 University